 - We Worry Current School Problems May Cause Inability To Function Later In Life

-Does your child display signs of stress or beginning to have aggressive or violent tendencies?
-Young children will find it difficult to express this to you, but what can you look for:
+As a parent or guardian, ask yourself these questions: Does your child display signs of stress?
+Are they beginning to have aggressive or violent tendencies?
+Young children will find it difficult to express this to you, but what you can look for:

 - Changes in mood, acting irritable, withdrawn from activities that used to be enjoyable for them.

 - Routinely expressed worries, complaining more than usual about school, crying more often, displaying unusual fearful reactions, clinging to a parent or teacher.

 - Sleeping too much or not enough, eating too much or not enough.

 - Physical symptoms: increase in stomach or headaches, even after a clean bill of health.
 Feeling “sick” more frequently.